DonVondie/NBody/README.txt

 You are integrating velocity- you are taking the area under the velocity curve by finding the limit as n goes towards infinity of a sum starting at i ending at n of the velocity function.
 This assumption is no longer warranted when we arent considering a case with n approaching infinity.
 QED

+Using the kinematics equations, we approximate the movement of bodies around each other, depending on the input file.

+A successful demonstration of the code's functionality can be found in using the planets.txt file when prompted.

+It should show the 9 planets orbiting the sun for a period in time.